Talion is a finalist for Best SIEM Solution

 Talion’s Managed Phishing Detection and Response (MPDR) service is a round-the-clock solution that has been curated to:

-• Minimise the number of phishing emails reaching users
+• Reduce the number of phishing emails reaching users

 • Reduce the levels of resource and personnel managing the volume of attacks